rmemoria/mysqlbackup/README.md

 ## Features

+* Perform MySQL database backup;
-* Keep a list of backup performed in the last 7 days
+* Keep a list of backup performed in the last days (configured);
-* Language: Javascript
+* Transmit the latest backup file to a FTP server;

 ## Requirements